Best Places to Visit in Biobío and Ñuble Regions

 Image: Raphael Sierra P. - Diario Concepción

-The Biobío Region, often referred to by its ancient name of "Octava Region" (Eighth Region of Chile), has an area of 23,890 km² and a population of just over 2,100,000 people, its name comes from the river that crosses the region.
-The regional capital is Concepcion, the largest city in Southern Chile and the second largest in the country.
-The population of Greater Concepcion, including Talcahuano and other adjacent municipalities, reaches nearly one million inhabitants.
+The Biobío Region, often referred to by its former name, the "Octava Región" (Eighth Region of Chile), covers an area of 23,890 km² and has a population of just over 2,100,000.
+Its name comes from the river that flows through the region.

-Arrival can be made from Santiago or other major Chilean cities through the different bus lines that connect to the region, this is the most traditional means of transportation since a large part of the country's terminals have connections to Biobio.
-By plane, to the Carriel Sur International Airport, located in the municipality of Talcahuano.
+• Arrival can be made from Santiago or other major Chilean cities via various bus lines connecting to the region.
+This is the most traditional means of transportation, as most of the country's terminals have connections to Biobío.

 Important: In September 2018 was created the new region of Ñuble, which until then was part of Bio Bio.
 Its population is 480,000 inhabitants and its capital is the city of Chillan.
 Here is a list of places to visit in Bio Bio and Ñuble regions:

-Cathedral of Concepcion
+Cathedral of Concepción

 Museums in Concepción